evan-buss/22/README.md

 I have also stopped using Elementary OS and I no longer wished to publish it only to the AppCenter.
 I currently use Manjaro XFCE with i3-gaps and I don't want to fiddle around making it look good on Elementary.
 The reasons for my switch include outdated software in the repositories, various bugs with the operating system that I have little hope will ever be fixed, and other small things.

+Lastly, trying to maintain compatibility with Calibre proved near impossible.
+There is not much documentation about how Calibre formats it's libraries and what all the different fields in the metadata files it creates are used for.
+The only way would be to wrap Calibre's existing command line utilities, but that sort of defeats the purpose of the application.

-Lastly, through the course of development I have learned what a tremendous application Calibre is.
+Through the course of development I have learned what a tremendous application Calibre is.
 It is able to handle any format you throw at it and is a one-stop-shop for all ebook needs.
 I have been using it for years and if my only complaint is that it has a bunch of functionality that I don't use, then I am willing to keep using it.
 To develop a minimal version would require a rewrite of all of the existing and well-tested ebook conversion and editing code that already works perfectly with Calibre.

 I learned a lot and had some fun attempting to develop such an application.
 I will always develop applications that I find personally useful and if something changes in the future, I am not against trying again.